gofynd/fdk-store/markdown/auth/internal_/type-aliases/type-alias.DeleteMobileNumberParam.md

 > **primary**: `boolean`

 - This is a boolean value to check if mobile number is primary number (main number) 1.
-True - Number is primary 2.
+True - number is primary 2.
 False
-- Number is not primary
+- number is not primary.

 ***